chziakas/redeval/README.md

 ## Overview

-As companies increasingly deploy Large Language Model (LLM) applications, a clear challenge emerges: How can they feel confident about their performance before full-scale deployment?
-Is there a way to preemptively identify issues that might negatively impact the user experience or potentially harm a company's reputation?
+Prior to deploying Large Language Models (LLMs) applications, there is a lack of tools available to simulate their behavior and boost confidence in their anticipated performance.
+How can potential failure cases or vulnerabilities that might deteriorate user experience or even harm reputation be proactively detected?

-Interestingly, LLMs can be employed to assess the performance of other LLMs, removing the need for human intervation.
-As LLMs and their applications continue to improve, their inclusion in more vital roles intensifies the implications of any potential missteps.
+LLMs have the capability to audit and evaluate other LLMs efficiently without human oversight.
+As LLMs and their applications continually improve, integrating them into increasingly vital applications amplifies the ramifications of any potential failure.

-Epiphany is an open-source library designed to simulate and evaluate LLM applications in diverse scenarios, without the need for human intervation.
+RedEval is an open-source library that simulates and evaluates LLM applications across various scenarios, all while eliminating the need for time-intensive and expensive human intervation.

 ## Auditing LLMs for various scenarios
 ![Red-teaming LLMs (Perez et al., 2022)](docs/redteam.png)

-Drawing inspiration from the architecture of red-teaming LLMs (Perez et al., 2022), Epiphany introduces a series of multi-turn conversations where a red-team LLM challenges a target LLM across various scenarios.
+Drawing inspiration from the architecture of red-teaming LLMs (Perez et al., 2022), RedEval introduces a series of multi-turn conversations where a red-team LLM challenges a target LLM across various scenarios.
 These scenarios can be categorized as follows:

 **Performance-Based on Application Layer**